araj1993/bird-management-system/README.md

 How To Run The Application

   1. Activate python environment (optional)
-  2. pip -r requirements.txt
+  2. pip -r requirements.txt (not needed until any specific requirements are mentioned)
-  3. python ./avian_management.py
+  3. **python ./avian_management.py**

 ## Example of Command Line Interface Design